 South Pasadena, CA 91030

-A discrimination complaint may also be filed with the U.S. Department of Education, Office for Civil Rights (OCR):
+A discrimination complaint may be also filed with the US Department of Education Office for Civil Rights (OCR):

 San Francisco Office for Civil Rights